"Home is not a place; it's wherever your passion takes you."

 Waiting for home involves that kind of striving.
 On a path, you can't get to the end until you've trod the middle.
 Waiting for the end of the path involves walking towards it.
 You can't say you're waiting for the end unless you're doing something to bring about the end you're looking for.

 The end I believe in involves slaves being freed and my heart learning to fly.
-My journey homeward thus involves setting people free and growing wings.
+My journey homeward thus involves setting people free and finding freedom for my own soul.
 It's the end I'm looking for, so I work to start bringing about that end by accomplishing it right now.
 God made me a co-partner; I get to help bring about the slam-bang finish to creation, the end of evil, the final act.
 I get to help draw back the curtain.
 Which is what I'm doing, right now, because I'm so excited for that final act.

 In other words, I'm already home.
 It's still turning into the home I'm waiting for: the Kingdom of Heaven is in progress, just like I am.
 There's still a lot wrong here--just like with me.
 But there are glimpses of home--glimpses of the home it's going to be.
 Think of it as a fixer-upper.
 It's cracked and broken, but we have the tools for remodeling--and the vision.
 By the end, it will truly be home.